Extractions

 Result The new extraction is created and appears in the list of extractions.

-You can also add another table to the extraction project, by clicking the New Branch icon.
-Select the table(s) in the Table Selection window, then click the Add button.
+You can also add one or several tables from different schemas to the extraction project, by clicking the New Branch icon.
+Select the schema(s) and table(s) in the Table Selection window, then click the Add button.
+Once the new table is added, the table displays its corresponding schema.

-For each table, you can display the list of dependent tables of the current table, by clicking the icon, or display the list of referenced tables by clicking on the
+For each table, you can display the list of dependent tables of the current table, by clicking the icon, or display the list of referenced tables by clicking the icon.

-It is also possible to enable the child Extraction mode with the icon, or disable the child extraction mode with the
+It is also possible to enable the child Extraction mode with the Enable icon, or disable the child extraction mode with the Disable icon.

 Make sure you click the Save icon to save the changes.